Introduction video

 • Traffic Lights: 3

-• Right-Hand Rule Intersections: 11
+• Priority to the right Intersections: 11

 • Pedestrian Crossings: 14